This practice follows the national policy for childhood immunisation. Further information can be found on the

 The shingles vaccine is given as a single injection into the upper arm.
 Unlike the flu jab, you'll only need to have the vaccination once and you can have it at any time of the year.

 The shingles vaccine is expected to reduce your risk of getting shingles.
 If you are unlucky enough to go on to have the disease, your symptoms may be milder and the illness shorter.

 The pneumococcal vaccine protects against serious and potentially fatal pneumococcal infections.
 It's also known as the "pneumo jab" or pneumonia vaccine.

 The practice nurses will give advice on foreign travel and any other immunisations required.
 We are not a registered Yellow Fever Centre.

-A minimum of six weeks notice is required.
+A minimum of eight weeks notice is required.
 If you are unable to give this, you may wish to check whether we have an available appointment.
 If the nurses are fully booked you should be prepared to arrange your immunisation through a private travel clinic.
 Details can be found on the holiday travel page.

 If you are uncertain about whether you need any recommended vaccines one of our practice nurses will be happy to give advice.

 Fit for Travel - a public access website provided by the NHS (Scotland).
 It gives travel health information for people travelling abroad from the UK